-Medical records: Depending on the nature of the incident, medical records may be required from a plan member’s Canadian medical providers as well as from the medical provider who was seen during the medical emergency.
+Medical records: Depending on the nature of the incident, medical records from a plan member’s Canadian medical providers may be required, as well as from the medical provider who was seen during the medical emergency.
 You may be asked to provide your authorization to access these records.

 Travel claims can take longer to process than regular health and dental claims: When you call Allianz Global Assistance and start the claims process, you’ll be sent the required forms.
 As soon as Allianz receives these forms, they can begin to collect the information necessary to process your claim.
 Please be aware that COVID-19 has also created unusual delays in travel claims processing.

 Collection notices: Sometimes medical providers involve collection agencies to recover overdue payments.
 Call Allianz Global Assistance immediately if you receive a call or collection notice related to your out-of-country emergency claim.
 Allianz Global Assistance will work directly with the medical provider or collection agent to resolve the issue.

 Claims portal - An easier way to submit your claims